 Dr. Janet Jansson

-Dr. Janet Jansson is the Chief Scientist for Biology in the Earth and Biological Sciences Directorate at Pacific Northwest National Laboratory.
-Dr. Jansson’s current research interests are in the application of molecular “omics” tools to gain an understanding of the function of microbial communities in complex environments, ranging from soil to the human gut.
-She is currently coordinating a large research initiative at PNNL focused on microbiomes in transition "MinT".
-From 2007-2014, she was a Senior Staff Scientist and head of the Ecosystems Biology Program Lawrence Berkeley National Laboratory (LBNL).
+Dr. Janet Jansson is Chief Scientist for Biology in the Earth and Biological Sciences Directorate and a Laboratory Fellow at the Pacific Northwest National Laboratory.
+Dr. Jansson’s research interests are in the application of molecular “omics” tools to gain an understanding of the function of microbial communities in complex environments, ranging from soil to the human gut.
+She is currently coordinating two large research initiatives at PNNL; one is focused on microbiomes in transition “MinT” and the other is a DOE-funded project on the soil microbiome.
+From 2007-2014, she was a Senior Staff Scientist and at the Lawrence Berkeley National Laboratory (LBNL) and an Adjunct Professor at the University of California, Berkeley.
 Prior to that, she spent 20 years in Sweden with her last position as Professor (Chair) of Environmental Microbiology at the Swedish University of Agricultural Sciences (SLU) and Vice Dean of the Natural Science Faculty.
 Dr. Jansson recently completed a term as the President of the International Society for Microbiology (ISME).
 She is a fellow of the American Academy of Microbiology and of the Washington State Academy of Science.
 Dr. Jansson received her Ph.D.
 (1988) in Microbial Ecology from Michigan State University.

 Dr. Lee-Ann Jaykus